Emergency-Response-Demo/erdemo.io/architecture.md

 permalink: /architecture/
 ---

-In this application, you’ll notice multiple runtimes and frameworks in play, starting from Node, Vert.x to Kafka, prometheus and much more..
+In this application, you’ll notice multiple runtimes and frameworks in play, starting from Node, Vert.x to AMQ Streams (Kafka), prometheus and much more..
 The idea is to showcase how a polyglot system can be architected.
 Obviously this is not the only way to create a distributed and hybrid microservices architecture.
 However it should provide a true hybrid cloud solution, with IT infrastructure that provides consistency, safety, repeatability, reusability, and portability while still helping development teams move fast.
 The application is based on true polyglot development and it is agile, secure and scalable at every level in the stack.

 Below is a diagram of the application architecture.